-This walk is five miles or eight kilometres long, and while it does have some hills, it’s not too difficult – and the views of the coast are spectacular.
+The Ilfracombe to Combe Martin hike is five miles or eight kilometres long; while it does have some hills, it’s not too difficult – and the views of the coast are spectacular.

 Hike the South West Coast Path to Mortehoe or Woolacombe

-You’ll see some epic vistas of the stunning coastline, passing through bays like Lee Beach, finishing by Morte Point, which protrudes out into the sea.
+You’ll see some epic vistas of the stunning coastline, passing through bays like Lee Beach, finishing by Morte Point which protrudes out into the sea.

 Hike or bike the Tarka Trail

-If cycling, you can do a circular trip from Ilfracombe, that takes in Woolacombe, Georgeham and Braunton, which then loops back into Ilfracombe.
+If cycling, try out the circular trip from Ilfracombe, which takes in Woolacombe, Georgeham and Braunton before looping back into Ilfracombe.